HOW IT WORKS

 - If you choose a human sample, you’ll digitally sign our consent form and take a diet and lifestyle survey.
-Then-you’re ready to go!
+Then-you’re ready to collect your sample!

 With all of the possibilities, you might be wondering which body site you should sample, and how to sample your chosen site.
 The series of videos below (available on Vimeo from Shelley Schlender) shows you how to decide which body site to sample and how to collect your sample(s)!

 - How to handle your swabs to not contaminate them